Madeira travel report: Levadas, Funchal & weather tips

 Duration: ~3 hours | Difficulty: Easy | Start: São Jorge

-5. Vereda da Ponta de São Lourenço (The coastal hike)
+5. Vereda da Ponta de São Lourenço (The Coastal Hike)

 Duration: ~3-4 hours | Difficulty: Medium | Start: Baía d'Abra